NissimHadar/hifi_autotester_tests/README.md

 1. Click "Fail"
-   Verify "One or more images are not as expected" message Verify a second zipped folder has been created.
-   Verify this folder has two sub-folders, one for each failure
+   Verify "One or more images are not as expected" message Verify a second zipped folder has been created in hifi_autotester_tests/testEvaluationImages_bad Verify this folder has two sub-folders, one for each failure

 1. Clear "Interactive Mode" Check-box
 1. Click Evaluate Test
-2. When prompted for test images folder, select hifi_autotester_tests/testEvaluationImages_bad Verify "One or more images are not as expected" message Verify a third zipped folder has been created.
-   Verify this folder has three sub-folders, one for each failure Verify that the content of the third folder is identical to the folder of the same name in the hifi_autotester_tests folder.
+2. When prompted for test images folder, select hifi_autotester_tests/testEvaluationImages_bad Verify "One or more images are not as expected" message Verify a third zipped folder has been created in hifi_autotester_tests/testEvaluationImages_bad Verify this folder has three sub-folders, one for each failure Verify that the content of the third folder is identical to the folder of the same name in the hifi_autotester_tests folder.
-**TestRail**
+## TestRail
+**Create Test Cases**
 1. Create a temporary folder for the following tests
 1. Select TestRail tab
 2. Select XML radio button (default is Python)